The latest episode of #RYTHMConnect discussed creating a gender-equal world free of bias and discrimination.

 The latest episode of #RYTHMConnect entitled ‘#BreakTheBias to Achieve Gender Equality for a Better World’ recently discussed these concerns. #RYTHMConnect is the Foundation’s online conversation series with partners, subject matter experts, and social activists on topics that matter. #BreakTheBias reflects this year’s International Women’s Day (IWD) theme.

 RYTHM Chairperson Datin Sri Umayal Eswaran facilitated a crucial talk on creating a gender-equal world free of bias, stereotypes, and discrimination with two formidable Malaysian female rights and gender equality advocates: Rozana Isa, executive director of Sisters in Islam (SIS), and Amy Bala, a child protection specialist with social enterprise ENGENDER Consultancy.

-Rozana’s work with civil society organisation SIS includes addressing human rights issues, violence against women, advancing their rights within the Islamic framework.
+Rozana’s work with civil society organisation SIS includes addressing human rights issues, violence against women, and advancing their rights within the Islamic framework.
 Amy is a children’s rights and safety advocate with 40-plus years of experience tackling social issues and early childhood development.

 Datin Sri Umayal set the scene by quoting American civil rights activist Maya Angelou.
 “Each time a woman stands up for herself, without knowing it possibly, without claiming it, she stands up for all women.

 “At RYTHM, we believe that the first step towards change is education and awareness, and how that leads to creating a gender-equal world.
 As we discuss breaking the biases women face daily, we hope it brings us closer to an equitable and inclusive world where differences are valued and celebrated.”